 Research shows that successfully implemented deal desks reduce sales cycle times by up to 40% and enhance sales productivity by up to 20%.
 These productivity boosts are a win-win for the sales team, internal stakeholders, and clients.

 Alongside efficiencies, deal desks are beneficial because they provide insight, visibility, and consistency across an organization.
 Financial insights can be collected and provided by the deal desk team and shared among departments for revenue forecasting.
 In addition, deal desk metrics, such as profitability, average deal size, and win rates, can be measured and reviewed.
-Standardized approval processes and contract and pricing templates create consistency throughout the organization when managed by one centralized location such as the deal desk.
+Standardized approval processes, a professional services contract template and pricing templates create consistency throughout the organization when managed by one centralized location such as the deal desk.

 What does a deal desk analyst do?